Recovering the Coupled Treatment of Redshift-Space Distortions and the Lightcone Effect after Diffuse Foreground Removal: Introduction

 Semi-numerical models, such as SimFast21 \citep{Santos_2010} and 21cmFAST \citep{Mesinger_21cmfast_2011}, are often used to simulate the $21$ cm signal during the EoR and Cosmic Dawn.
 It is standard practice in such codes to create lightcones of $21$ cm brightness temperature by stitching together slices from $21$ cm brightness temperature boxes at set redshifts (known as coeval boxes), where the z axis of the lightcone corresponds to the observed frequency of the signal (this axis is known as the line-of-sight axis).
 Coeval boxes are 3D realisations of the $21$ cm brightness temperature with the same light travel time for all slices within the box.
 However, the brightness temperature is purely an observed quantity, so it is technically unphysical to consider coeval boxes of this quantity.

-Many existing approaches first apply peculiar velocities to a coeval cube to generate redshift-space distortions, and only afterwards impose the lightcone effect by assembling slices from different redshifts.
+Many existing approaches apply peculiar velocities to a coeval cube to generate redshift-space distortions, and only afterwards impose the lightcone effect by assembling slices from different redshifts or vice versa.
 This assumes that the two effects are independent.
 In reality, they are coupled: peculiar velocities, and thus the resulting RSDs, depend on the local redshift, and their mapping into observed frequency space changes along the line of sight.
+Previous works such as \cite{Mondal_lightcone_effect_2018} and \cite{Pramanick_resolution_lightcone_2023} have also attempted to incorporate light-cone construction and redshift-space distortions within the same framework, applying peculiar velocities to particles mapped onto the evolving light-cone.
+While conceptually similar, their implementation remains distinct from the fully coupled, self-consitent formulation developed in this study.
 Our method applies both effects simultaneously, ensuring that RSDs are computed with the correct velocity field for each redshift slice within the evolving light cone, reflecting both the cosmic evolution and the velocity-induced frequency shifts.

-The importance of treating these two effects together was first investigated in \cite{Chapman_Santos_2019}, who found a $60\%$ decrease ($80\%$ increase) in power over the largest (smallest) scales on the sky and a longer tail of bright temperatures in the brightness temperature distribution.
+We first presented this method in \cite{Chapman_Santos_2019}, finding a $60\%$ decrease ($80\%$ increase) in power over the largest (smallest) scales on the sky and a longer tail of bright temperatures in the brightness temperature distribution.
 In addition, \cite{Chan_rsd_24} found a difference of 5 \% to $<$ 10\% to arise in the global $21$ cm signal between the two methods, and \cite{wu_cavities_2024} found spectral features to be missed when using the standard approach.

 In this paper, we build on work from \cite{Chapman_Santos_2019}, which we hereafter refer to as CS19, by further investigating the combined RSD and lightcone effects in a self-consistent manner.
 In addition, we assess the observability of the effects after the addition and removal of diffuse radio foregrounds and instrumental noise.
 This paper is organised as follows: Section~\ref{method} contains a brief outline of our approach to simulating a more robust lightcone and quantifies differences caused by each assumption made in the standard method.
 Section~\ref{resolution} contains an in-depth look at the redshift, frequency, and spatial resolution necessary for an accurate lightcone.
 Section~\ref{observability} shows the recovery of the $21$ cm signal from both methods via non-parametric foreground removal, after the addition of diffuse foregrounds and instrumental noise to the $21$ cm data.